yutachaos/secret-plan/README.md

    - Value to be registered in Secret
 - --version-id
    - Specify the version-id to be acquired (optional).
+- --dry-run
+   - If your want to use diff only.
 - --is-file
    - When you specify a string or a file, or enable this flag, the file is recognized as a file path and read.